 What Conditions May Require Corrective Jaw Surgery?

-- Chronic jaw joint or jaw pain and headaches
+- Chronic pain and headaches in the jaw joint or jaw

-- Open bite (a space between your upper and lower teeth when your mouth is closed)
+- An open bite (a gap between the upper and lower teeth when the mouth is closed)

 - Birth defects or facial injury

-- Unable to make lips touch without strain
+- Inability to close the lips without strain

 - Difficulty biting and chewing food